 PCEP

 [RFC8637] examines the applicability of a Path Computation Element (PCE) [RFC5440] and PCE Communication Protocol (PCEP) to the ACTN framework.
-It further describes how the PCE architecture is applicable to ACTN and lists the PCEP extensions that are needed to use PCEP as an ACTN interface.
+It further describes how the PCE architecture applies to ACTN and lists the PCEP extensions that are needed to use PCEP as an ACTN interface.
 The stateful PCE [RFC8231], PCE-Initiation [RFC8281], stateful Hierarchical PCE (H-PCE) [RFC8751], and PCE as a central controller (PCECC) [RFC8283] are some of the key extensions that enable the use of PCE/PCEP for ACTN.

-Since the PCEP supports path computation in the packet as well as optical networks, PCEP is well suited for inter-layer path computation.
+Since the PCEP supports path computation in the packet and optical networks, PCEP is well suited for inter-layer path computation.
 [RFC5623] describes a framework for applying the PCE-based architecture to interlayer (G)MPLS traffic engineering.
-Further, the section 6.1 of [RFC8751] states the H-PCE applicability for inter-layer or POI.
+Furthermore, the section 6.1 of [RFC8751] states the H-PCE applicability for inter-layer or POI.

-[RFC8637] lists various PCEP extensions that are applicable to ACTN.
+[RFC8637] lists various PCEP extensions that apply to ACTN.
 It also list the PCEP extension for optical network and POI.

 Note that the PCEP can be used in conjunction with the YANG models described in the rest of this document.
-Depending on whether ACTN is deployed in a greenfield or browfield, two options are possible:
+Depending on whether ACTN is deployed in a greenfield or brownfield, two options are possible:

-The MDSC uses a single RESTCONF/YANG interface towards each PNC to discover all the TE information and requests the creation of TE tunnels.
+The MDSC uses a single RESTCONF/YANG interface towards each PNC to discover all the TE information and request TE tunnels.
 It may either perform full multi-layer path computation or delegate path computation to the underneath PNCs.
-This approach is very attractive for operators from an multi-vendor integration perspective as it is simple and we need only one type of interface (RESTCONF) and use the relevant YANG data models depending on the operator use case considered.
+This approach is desirable for operators from an multi-vendor integration perspective as it is simple, and we need only one type of interface (RESTCONF) and use the relevant YANG data models depending on the operator use case considered.
 Benefits of having only one protocol for the MPI between MDSC and PNC have been already highlighted in [PATH-COMPUTE].

-The MDSC uses the RESTCONF/YANG interface towards each PNC to discover all the TE information and requests the creation of TE tunnels but it uses PCEP for hierararchical path computation.
-As mentioned in Option 1, from an operator perspective this option can add integration complexity to have two protocols instead of one, unless the RESTOCONF/YANG interface is added to an existing PCEP deployment (brownfield scenario).
+The MDSC uses the RESTCONF/YANG interface towards each PNC to discover all the TE information and requests the creation of TE tunnels.
+However, it uses PCEP for hierarchical path computation.
+As mentioned in Option 1, from an operator perspective, this option can add integration complexity to have two protocols instead of one, unless the RESTOCONF/YANG interface is added to an existing PCEP deployment (brownfield scenario).

 Section 4 of this draft analyses the case where a single RESTCONF/YANG interface is deployed at the MPI (i.e., option 1 above).